poleval/2025-gender-inclusive-llms/README.md

 ### Specification

-🅰️ **Subtask:** LLMs will be evaluated on the **gender-inclusive proofreading** task, which involves transforming a text passage written in standard Polish into its gender-inclusive version.
+Each submitted gender-inclusive LLM will be evaluated on two tasks:

+> 🅰️ **gender-inclusive proofreading** — transforming a text passage written in standard Polish into its gender-inclusive version.
+>
-🅱️ **Subtask:** LLMs will be evaluated on the **gender-sensitive Polish⇄English translation** task, which involves translating a text passage written in gender-inclusive Polish into English or an English text passage into a gender-inclusive Polish translation.
+> 🅱️ **Gender-sensitive Polish⇄English translation** — translating a text passage written in gender-inclusive Polish into English or an English text passage into a gender-inclusive Polish translation.

 📦 **Data:** Inclusive Polish Instruction Set (**IPIS**) is made available to all participants.